-Car a couple of months ago Share Tweet Pin Share A Nebraska family decided to use what was left of the snow in their neighbours’ driveways to build a to-scale replica 1967 Ford Mustang GTA hardtop, one convincing enough that it seemingly confused a state highway patrol officer.
+Car 6 months ago Share Tweet Pin Share A Nebraska family decided to use what was left of the snow in their neighbours’ driveways to build a to-scale replica 1967 Ford Mustang GTA hardtop, one convincing enough that it seemingly confused a state highway patrol officer.
 Nebraska State Patrol Sgt.
 Mick Downing may have written the #SnowPony, as it’s been nicknamed, a phony parking ticket.
 Bonus: Want to stay up to date on our latest Rare Norm news ?
 But it was all in good fun—he’s actually a friend of the Blundell family, whose two teenagers built the snow-car with dad Jason.
 The Chadron, Nebraska-based Blundells have a real ’67 Mustang GTA in the garage, which made it easy to pull measurements and craft a pretty accurate copy out on the curb. video” data-allowfullscreen=”true” data-href=”https://www.facebook.com/NEStatePatrol/videos/2231861447026444/”> The car took about five hours to build, reports ClassicCars.com, and is just the latest in a line of snow sculptures the family’s put together.
 Past efforts included a seven-foot Easter bunny; and a giant snow-toilet.
 The #SnowPony’s since gone viral, making headlines across the world—thanks especially to the video Sgt.
 Downing of his coming upon the car for the first time.